zbychfish/gi-runner/README.md

 Examples of use at this link: <A href=https://guardiumnotes.wordpress.com/2021/09/09/automation-of-openshift-and-guardium-insights-installation-on-bare-metal/>https://guardiumnotes.wordpress.com/2021/09/09/automation-of-openshift-and-guardium-insights-installation-on-bare-metal/</A>
 <HR>
 Release description:
-<P>v0.7.1
+<P>v0.8.0
-<LI>Hardcoded ens192 NIC interface reference in stage1 playbook removed
+<LI>Added installation support for GI 3.1.4 and 3.1.5, OCP 4.10.x, ICS 3.16.x and 3.17.x
-<LI>Rook-Ceph support for OCP 4.6 and 4.7 removed because the latest Ceph releases supports only OCP 4.8+
+<LI>Some bugs in air-gapped installation removed (tested installation OCP 4.8.35 with ICS 3.14.2 and GI 3.1.5
-<LI>Incorrect reference to subdirectory in rook-uninstall.sh corrected
+<LI>prescripts use new function approach
 <HR>
 Files:
 <LI>init.sh - configures installation parameters